Robert o projekcie

 Furthermore, we intended to preserve the functionality of the openings as shortcuts connecting the building with the city.
 Thanks to various mechanisms, the concrete wall panels can rotate and open up the exhibition rooms directly to the outside.
 Artists have gained completely new exhibition possibilities, and art can literally go out into the space around the building, which also becomes an exhibition space.
 Mobility has brought about an opportunity for culture and knowledge in the broad sense to become more democratic and accessible to new audiences.

 Originally the square around the building was to be concrete.
 Subsequent reports of climate change and ecological disaster, however, led us to react and change the design.
 Instead of using concrete, we introduced natural water-permeable surfaces, lots of greenery, flower meadows and natural retention.
-Now, despite the ongoing construction, we are also working to green the roofs of the building, using such vegetation that keeps the traditional colour of the historical dirty brickwork.
 We believe that every single square meter of greenery in the city is worth fighting for.

 authors: robert konieczny